It’s not too late.

 These negative beliefs, feelings and attitudes are the very basis of stress.
 They continually erode your core, your inner being.
-Why?
+What really matters Why?
 Because we have become a society that values external trappings, external beauty, external visibility of success.

 It’s a sickness.
 It’s stress.
 And, stress is a disease.
 Not one that many people articulate as such.
 But nonetheless all-pervasive.